Queercraft/QCBot/README.md

-# Reverberation
+# RustyRails
-A simple Discord bot written in Rust
+A simple Discord bot written in Rust, more info in the README soon